 Caribbean Death Penalty Research is a resource providing accessible, detailed information about human rights and the death penalty in the English-speaking Caribbean.
-It has a particular focus on Trinidad and Tobago and Barbados, countries where murder carries an automatic death sentence.
+It has a particular focus on Trinidad and Tobago and Barbados.
+Until recently Barbados imposed a mandatory death sentence for murder convictions, in June 2018 this was held unconstitutional by the Caribbean Court of Justice.
+Trinidad and Tobago is now the only country in the Caribbean which still retains a mandatory death sentence for murder.

 This resource is aimed at criminal justice practitioners, academics, students and human rights campaigners, as well as anyone who wishes to know more about the death penalty in the Caribbean and the global movement towards abolition.